alcalyn/matomo-plugin-signup/CONTRIBUTING.md

 ### Clone Signup plugin

-Once your Matomo instance is working, clone the Signup plugin inside `plugins/` folder.
+Once your Matomo instance is running, clone the Signup plugin inside `plugins/` folder.

 Asuming you forked `matomo-plugin-signup`: